 Blood sampling and biochemical analysis

-At the end of the feeding session, venous blood was taken with a sterile syringe and needle from pronounced veins in the experimental broilers' wings and transferred to a test tube.
+At the end of the feeding trial, venous blood was taken with a sterile syringe and needle from pronounced veins in the experimental broilers' wings and transferred to a test tube.
 After allowing the blood to coagulate for a while, it was dislodged and centrifuged at 2000 g for 10 minutes to get the serum as supernatant.
 The supernatants were utilized for lipid profile investigations.
 Serum TC concentration was measured by the end point colorimetric method (20).
 Friedewald et al. (21) method was used to evaluated the serum HDL-Cholesterol.
 Serum LDL-Cholesterol concentration was measured using the method of Wiecland and Siedel (22).
 Tietz (23) method was used to evaluate the serum Triglyceride concentration.

 Statistical analysis

 The statistical analysis of this research was performed using the Statistical Package for the Social Sciences (SPSS) version 26.0.
 The results were presented as mean ± SD in normally distributed data, median and interquartile range for data that is not normally distributed.
-The Broiler growth performances and lipid profile were evaluated using a one-way analysis of variance (ANOVA) and Kruskal Wallis test.
+The broiler growth performances and lipid profile were evaluated using a one-way analysis of variance (ANOVA) and Kruskal Wallis test.
 A p- value < 0.05 was considered statistically significant.

 3. results and discussion

 The current study evaluated the effects of fermented millet stalks at different inclusion levels on broiler chickens growth performance and lipid profile.
 The results of this study show significant variations in growth performance across the different experimental broiler chicken groups.
-The mean/median weight, average daily weight gain and average weight gain of the studied chicken were highest in group D3 and least in group D4, the gain to feed ratio was highest in group D3 and least in group D5 (Table 1).
+The mean/median weight, average daily weight gain and average weight gain of the studied chickens were highest in group D3 and least in group D4, the gain to feed ratio was highest in group D3 and least in group D5 (Table 1).
 Likewise, from table 1 the growth rate was highest in group D3 and least in groups D2 and D5.
 The feed conversion ratio was highest in group D3 and least in group D4 (Table 1).
 The study findings demonstrated that that FMS had a significant (p<0.05) effect on average body weight gain, feed conversion ratio and growth rate.
 (Table 2).
 These observations are in agreement with the earlier work of Kumar et al. (24) that reported a significant increase in body weight of broiler chickens fed with fermented feed, but differ from the report of Olasehinde and Aderemi (16) that reported no effect on growth on their experimental broilers fed with fermented pearl millet.
 Adebayo-Oyetoro et al. (8) reported a significant improvement in feed conversion ratio of broiler chickens fed with fermented feed, which is in agreement with the observation made in the current study.
 No mortality among the experimental broiler chickens was recorded.

 Table 1: Growth Performance of Experimental Broilers